-For the past few weeks, we’ve been updating our integrations with payment processors to ensure that businesses can collect money from cardholders in Europe through their JotForm payment forms.
+Since then, we’ve been updating our payment processor integrations to make sure that businesses can collect money from cardholders in Europe through their JotForm payment forms.

-If you’re already using any of these four payment integrations, the good news is that you can go about your business and keep collecting money from people who fill out your forms.
+If you’re already using any of these payment integrations, the good news is that you can go about your business and keep collecting money from people who fill out your forms.
 To show you how the strong customer authentication process works in JotForm, we’ll walk you through it by using our payment processor integrations with Square and Braintree as examples.

 Although the only European country where Square can accept credit card payments is the United Kingdom, the payment processor has vowed to comply with PSD2’s strong customer authentication requirements.